Stonehill College

 b.
 Assuming that each character in a message is represented by its ASCII value, encode the message “Too much work!”.

 Program 8.
-Write a program to encode numbers using RSA given the public key.
-Make sure to use the fast modular exponentiation algorithm we discussed in class.
-That will allow you to deal with very large numbers efficiently.
-Raising x to the yth power can be done in time proportional to log y.
+Write a program to encode numbers using RSA given the public key (e, m).
+Recall that encoding a number w is done by calculating we mod m.
+Make sure to use the fast modular exponentiation algorithm (Egyptian-style) that we discussed in class.
+This allows you to deal with very large numbers efficiently.
+Raising w to the eth power can be done with fast exponentiation in time proportional to log e.

 Puzzle.
 Cracking the UFO Message.